leitingsd/NoWindowsUpdate/README.md

 ---

 ### 6. Limit Download Bandwidth
-Settings → Windows Update → Advanced options → Download settings
+Settings → Windows Update → Advanced options → Delivery Optimization → Advanced options
-Choose “Absolute bandwidth”, enable “Limit how much bandwidth is used for downloading updates in the background (or foreground)”, and set to:
+Under “Download settings”, choose **“Absolute bandwidth”**, enable **“Limit how much bandwidth is used for downloading updates in the background (or foreground)”**, and set it to:

 ```
 0.1 Mbps